NCERT Solutions for Class 10 Science Chapter 4 Carbon and Its Compounds

 Saturated Carbon Compounds

-Carbon compounds which involves single bonds are called saturated carbon compounds.
+Carbon compounds that involve single bonds are called saturated carbon compounds.

 Unsaturated Carbon Compounds

-Carbon compounds which involves double or triple bonds are called unsaturated carbon compounds
+Carbon compounds that involve double or triple bonds are called unsaturated carbon compounds

 Hetero Atom